adamsilver/fdpb/03-book-a-flight.md

 - They save space, which is useful in small viewports.
 - In a page with a lot of text, icons can draw attention to something important.

-The downside to icons are that they aren't always understood.
-In this case, the interface becomes unclear and difficult to use: to the user they might as well be looking at hieroglyphics.
-As Thomas says:
+The downside to icons are that they aren't always understood making the interface unclear and difficult to use.
+In other words, the user they might as well be looking at hieroglyphics.
+And, as Thomas says:

 > What good has a beautiful interface if it’s unclear?
 Hence it’s simple: only use an icon if its message is a 100% clear to everyone.
 Never give in.